Lance Forman: MEP

 Forman was elected as a Brexit Party MEP for the London constituency in May 2019.
 He resigned the party whip in December 2019 to support the Conservative Party's Brexit strategy.

 Forman is considered to be the most prolific Twitter user of all MEPs, having the highest total number of tweets.
 A number of Forman's tweets have gone viral such as claims that Jeremy Corbyn is a Nazi, that Islamophobia in the Conservative party is "made up by the left", that the "British taxpayer has paid for a nice fleet" of Mercedes for MEPs in Brussels (while posting a picture of what was actually a Skoda) as well as sharing a video of himself apparently unable to operate the voting machines at the EU parliament, which he claimed was evidence that there was "no democracy here".

 Forman is in favour of "reducing the size of the state" and removing "red tape" which he considers harmful to businesses.
-He has claimed that EU packaging and hygiene regulations have cost his business hundreds of thousands of pounds annually, which is the principal reason he is in favour of Brexit.
-This, despite also claiming that the USA market's demands are harsher than that of the EU.
+He has said that EU packaging and hygiene regulations have cost his business hundreds of thousands of pounds annually, which is the principal reason he is in favour of Brexit.
+This, despite also saying that the USA market's demands are harsher than that of the EU.
 Forman is a climate change denier.

-Family
+Turning Point

 Forman's son Oliver (Ollie) Anisfeld was formerly the CEO of Turning Point UK, the British branch of Turning Point USA, a conservative, pro-Trump organisation.

-The organisation was subject to controversy at its launch, after conservative commentator, Candace Owens, was criticised for her remarks stating, the “problem” with Hitler was that “he had dreams outside of Germany.”
+The organisation was subject to controversy at its launch, after conservative commentator, Candace Owens, was criticised for her remarks stating, the "problem" with Hitler was that "he had dreams outside of Germany."
 In November 2019, Lance Forman was publicly criticised by the mayors of Tower Hamlets and Hackney for hosting a public meeting of Turning Point UK, in which Forman was also a panel member.
 Forman defended the decision saying he was in favour of free speech.

+Patronage

-Together with his wife, Rene Anisfeld, Forman is a patron of the charitable organisation One Family UK, which aids victims of terror attacks in Israel.
+Together with his wife, Rene Anisfeld, Forman was a patron of the charitable organisation, One Family UK, which aided victims of terror attacks in Israel.